 - Innervation: Trochlear nerve (CN IV).

 The superior oblique muscle is unique in its trajectory.
-It passes through a fibrocartilaginous pulley called the trochlea before inserting onto the eyeball.
+So naturally, it passes through a fibrocartilaginous pulley called the trochlea before inserting onto the eyeball.
 This pulley alters the muscle's line of pull, allowing it to contribute to internal rotation, depression, and abduction.
 It is the only extrinsic eye muscle innervated by the trochlear nerve (CN IV).

 6. Inferior Oblique: The Rotator, Elevator, and Abductor